 You can follow her on Twitter.

-Alexandra Miller is a 18-year-old writer, college student, and actor based in Tacoma, Washington.
-She has a passion for social activism, films, literature, and petting every dog she walks by on the street.
+Alexandra Miller is an 18-year-old writer, college student, and actor based in Tacoma, Washington.
+She has a passion for social activism, films, literature, and petting every dog she passes.
 Prior to creating ForthWrite, Alexandra worked as a contributor for Bold Magazine and a guest author for AwesomenessTV .
 She hopes to one day be a writer/filmmaker/actor and still have enough time to re-watch The Office.